-Tony Nelson welcomed attendees to the meeting with the following comments and acknowledgments:
+Tony Nelson welcomed attendees to the meeting with the following comments:

 2. Minutes of the previous AGM held 21 August 2010:

-Acceptance of the minutes was proposed by Helen Touray, seconded by Erica Wren and CARRIED unanimously.
-The Acting Chair signed the minutes as a true record.
+Acceptance of the minutes was proposed by Tony Nelson, seconded by Helen Tourayand CARRIED unanimously.
+The Chair signed the minutes as a true record.

 3. Adoption of Resolution:

 The following resolution for change to the Constitution of Gambia Education and Teaching Support was unanimously ADOPTED.